jmtemple/web-scraping-python/README.md

 ## Lab Overview

-This lab provides an introduction and overview to parsing HTML in Python using `beautifulsoup` and `pandas`.
+This lab tutorial provides an introduction and overview to parsing HTML in Python using `beautifulsoup` and `pandas`.
+This lab tutorial is intended to be a roadmap to help in setting up necessary components of the final project (specifically, to aid in the well-documented, working Python program written in Jupyter Notebooks, and written reflection (minimum 300 words) that documents how you approached the final project/what you wanted to accomplish via the final project, resources consulted, how you handled challenges you encountered, key takeaways, etc.)

 ## Acknowledgements